 The reader is the heart of the app.
 It supports two layout modes: a flat ayah-by-ayah scroll and a Mushaf Pro view that mirrors the physical 604-page book layout with authentic glyphs.

-Every technical decision prioritized reliability on mobile — native window scrolling, programmatic jump guards, word-by-word audio sync with both Quran.com timestamps and a custom heuristic fallback, and interactive glassmorphism tooltips that clamp to the visible viewport without causing horizontal scroll.
+Every technical decision prioritized reliability on mobile — native window scrolling, programmatic jump guards, word-by-word audio sync, closed-player tap activation, and interactive glassmorphism tooltips that clamp to the visible viewport without causing horizontal scroll.

 A fully local AI tutor that runs 100% in the browser.
 No API calls.
 No data leaves the device.
 It uses Transformers.js v4 with a dedicated static Web Worker to keep inference off the main thread.

 The AI has semantic memory stored in IndexedDB.
 Archived chat summaries are embedded locally with multilingual-e5-small and injected as RAG context for relevant follow-up sessions.
-It also auto-grounds Quran queries by calling a local search tool before responding.
+For Quran questions, it auto-grounds through the same local search layer before responding.

 A semantic verse discovery engine built around a 30-emotion catalog.
 Users describe how they're feeling — “anxious about the future”, “grateful” — and the engine surfaces the most contextually relevant ayahs.